aromartins/GlassCeiling/README.md

 Research is uncertain enough, let's bring more transparency to academic workplaces!

-Check out a mockup of the site [here] (https://github.com/voxverus/JobTalk/blob/master/jobTalk%20mockup.pdf).
+Check out a mockup of the site [here](https://github.com/voxverus/JobTalk/blob/master/jobTalk%20mockup.pdf).

 ## Who are we?